 If you need to reply to a summons or subpoena, include all the information about the case, so you can be sure your reply is filed correctly.

 In either case, if you cannot do what's required or you cannot show up when required, you may be able to ask the court for a change, which may or may not be granted, depending on the circumstances.

 Do I need an attorney to help with a summons or subpoena?

 It depends upon the circumstances.
-If the summons is to small claims court, or if it's a very simple issue, you might not need an attorney.
+If the summons is to small claims court or for jury duty, or if it's a very simple issue, you might not need an attorney.
 It's always a good idea to get help from an attorney if you have questions or need help in dealing with the issue.